 - LoRa terminal and gateway communication support ranging and positioning.

-LoRa’s method of testing distance and position is different from rssirsi (received signal sterngth indication).
-LoRa’s distance measurement method is determined based on the time of signal transmission in the air, while Lora’s positioning method is measured according to the signal transmission time difference of multiple gateways to a node, and the positioning accuracy within 10km is up to 3m.
+LoRa supports ranging and positioning capabilities between its terminal and gateway.
+LoRa utilizes distinct methods for measuring distance and position, where distance measurement is determined based on the time of signal transmission in the air, and positioning is based on the signal transmission time difference between multiple gateways to a node.
+The positioning accuracy is up to 3m for distances of up to 10km.

 What is the network architecture of LoRa

-- frames are usually divided into uplink transmission and downlink transmission.
-The uplink route consists of 1 time slot and 2 downlink time slots (or windows).
+- frames are usually divided into the uplink transmission and downlink transmission.
+The uplink route consists of 1-time slot and 2 downlink time slots (or windows).

 - it is the lowest power consumption Lora terminal device.